Continuous analytic capacity and holomorphic motions: Introduction and statement of main results

 The notion of removability is closely related to Hausdorff measure.
 Indeed, a result generally attributed to Painlev\'e states that $E$ is removable whenever its one-dimensional Hausdorff measure $\mathcal{H}^1(E)$ is zero, see e.g. \cite[Theorem 2.7]{YOU2}.
 In particular, if the Hausdorff dimension of $E$ satisfies $\operatorname{dim}_H(E)<1$, then $\gamma(E)=0$.
 On the other hand, a simple argument using Cauchy transforms and Frostman's Lemma can be used to deduce that $\gamma(E)>0$ whenever $\operatorname{dim}_H(E)>1$, see e.g. \cite[Theorem 2.10]{YOU2}.
 Painlev\'e's problem is therefore reduced to the case of dimension precisely equal to one.
-Over the years, however, it became apparent that this remaining case is much more difficult, and it took more than a hundred years until a reasonable solution to Painlev\'e's problem was obtained.
+Over the years, however, it became apparent that this remaining case is much more difficult, and it took more than a hundred years until a reasonable solution to Painlev\'e's problem was obtained, thanks to the work of David \cite{DAV}, Tolsa \cite{TOL2} and many others.

-One of the major advances toward the solution of Painlev\'e's problem was the proof of the so-called \textit{Vitushkin's conjecture}: